simbathesailor/secret-saviour/README.md

 Revenue Model need to be decided :
 ................................
 But the feature which are free should be good enough to pull the customers for premium verion of secret-saviour

+---

+Work started
+Need to get correct icon and with the below following diomension to properly show up in browser

+"icons": { "16": "icon16.png",
+"48": "icon48.png",
+"128": "icon128.png" },